Honeywell Gent: Early years

 During the early years of the company, John T. Gent and Company manufactured both electric and pneumatic bells and other indicating equipment.
 By 1888, the company had a sizeable catalogue of electrical and mechanical products as well as products intended for the generation and storage of electricity.
 Gent also manufactured cables however this would be brought to an end in 1914.

 Early 20th Century

 In 1914, the Midland Electric Wire Manufacturing Company ceased trading, bringing an end to the manufacturing of cables at the Faraday Works factory on St Saviours Rd.
 The reclaimed factory space was used to further grow the business.
 By the 1930s, Gent were manufacturing bells, clocks, power supplies, fire alarm systems, telephones and signalling and recording equipment.
 The company also produced sirens as wells as electrical parts for aircraft communications and radar equipment.
 Trading as Gents' of Leicester by the 1940s, the company owned showrooms to demonstrate its products.
+Gent also made air raid sirens, particularly the Tanhent series, during World War II.

 Gents' Pulsynetic, C40A, Waiting Train, Turret Clock (1940s/50?).
 Photographed in the Ministers' Building (The Secretariat), Yangon.